Apply for BAföG to study

 Prerequisites

-- you attend a university, academy, or higher technical college.
-If it is a private educational institution, it must be state-recognized;
+- you are attending a university, an academy, or a higher vocational school.
+If the institution is private, it must be state-recognized;

 - you are studying full-time and